-Dr. Mattu's main areas of academic focus are emergency cardiology, geriatric emergency medicine, and faculty development.
-He has authored the bestselling texts ECGs for the Emergency Physician Volume 1 and Volume 2.
-He served as chief editor for three other popular textbooks, Electrocardiography in Emergency Medicine, Emergency Medicine: Avoiding the Pitfalls and Improving the Outcomes, and Avoiding Common Errors in the Emergency Department; and he is co-editor for the AHA/ACEP Textbook of Emergency Cardiovascular Care and CPR, for Practical Teaching in Emergency Medicine, and for three other books in emergency medicine.
-Dr. Mattu is the first emergency physician to serve as primary Guest Editor on issues of Cardiology Clinics and Clinics in Geriatric Medicine, and he serves as the consulting editor for Emergency Medicine Clinics of North America.
-Dr. Mattu is a frequent speaker at national and international CME conferences on topics related to emergency cardiology, emergency geriatrics, and faculty development.
+Dr. Mattu's areas of academic focus are emergency cardiology, geriatric emergency medicine, faculty development, and risk management.
+He has authored the bestselling texts ECGs for the Emergency Physician Volume 1 and Volume 2, and he has served as an editor for 14 other texts in emergency medicine.
+Dr. Mattu is the first emergency physician to serve as primary Guest Editor on issues of Cardiology Clinics (twice) and Clinics in Geriatric Medicine, and he serves as the consulting editor for Emergency Medicine Clinics of North America.
+Dr. Mattu is a frequent speaker at national and international CME conferences in emergency medicine.

 Faculty members: Update your contact information and create a profile.